 Why use Sponsored Product Ads?

 With Sponsored Product Ads, you can reach shoppers as they research and search for products — products that they’re looking to buy.
-Plus, your team learns about how your target audience searches with automatic targeting, as well as how your ads perform with reporting software like AmazonFX.
+Plus, your team learns about how your target audience searches with automatic targeting, as well as how your ads perform with reporting software.